joemoose/psiops/docs/character.md

 ## Deprivation and Fatigue

-A character deprived of a crucial need (such as food, warmth, or rest) cannot recover HP when resting at a rendezvous point.
+A character deprived of a crucial need (such as food, warmth, or rest) cannot heal HP when recovering at a rendezvous point.
 Anyone deprived for more than a day adds *fatigue* to their inventory, one for each day.
 You can also gain *fatigue* in other ways during play, such as from ability use, specific events in the narrative, or failed *action rolls*.
 Each *fatigue* occupies one inventory slot and lasts until you can rest at a rendezvous point or between missions.

 ## Character Advancement